 This page provides an overview of our free Cardiac Dysrhythmia drills and courses.

-Dysrhythmias that originate in the atria are termed supraventricular dysrhythmias (supraventricular means above the ventricles).
-These dysrhythmias include:
+- Arrhythmias that originate in the atria are termed supraventricular arrhythmias (supraventricular means above the ventricles).
+Supraventricular (atrial) arrhythmias include:

-Ventricular dysrhythmias begin in the ventricles and include:
+Ventricular arrhythmias begin in the ventricles.
+Ventricular tachycardias include:

 - Atrial flutter